- Organization admin

 - Enter the Verification Code shown in the installer.

-- Upon successfully signing in, a confirmation screen with your Zoho account email and display name appears.
+- Upon successfully signing in, a confirmation screen with your Zoho account email and display name will appear.
 Click Continue.

 Once the agent is installed, complete the sync setup in Zoho Directory.